foxfriends/foxfriends/notes/scripting-language.md

 from using them to write whole applications.
 Particularly with more general-purpose scripting languages, such as @[Javascript][], @[Python][] or @[Ruby][], this is quite common.
-Though it can be made to work and makes prototyping very easy, because these languages are less strict and typically less performant such an approach does not scale in the long term (at least, not in my opinion).
+Though it can be made to work and makes prototyping very easy, because these languages are less strict, and typically less performant, such an approach does not scale in the long term (at least, not in my opinion).
 For larger scale projects, a more formally structured language may be more sustainable.